 1. What is the difference between the DFA and the PA?

 The DFA recognizes excellence in one’s area of expertise, such as teaching, counseling, work with students, etc. It does consider good college “citizenship,” i.e. contributions to college life outside the classroom, but only as a secondary criterion.
 Recognizing excellence in these other contributions is the purpose of the Parker, which looks at such things as committee participation and leadership, outreach work, grant work, etc.

 2. Is any faculty member eligible for either one?

 No: neither award is available for starting faculty.
 Both require that people prove themselves over many years before being considered.
 DFA candidates have to have been here at least ten years.
 The Parker has no specific time requirement, but candidates have usually been here and active for longer than that.
 Neither award is a retirement present, however: both want people who are still making contributions and can serve as role models for the rest of the faculty.

 Yes and one counselor, Greg Perkins, has received the DFA.
 It is not enough, however, but this is due to the fact that there have been relatively few nominations in the past and that it is more difficult to evaluate counselors than teachers because of the nature of their work.
 But this may be changing, and hopefully the DFA will in the future be able to recognize excellence in that sector as well.
 College Services people, however, have fared well with the Parker, getting three of its awards so far.

 4. Could a person get both awards?

-Yes, but since there are so many worthy candidates for so few awards, the committees have so far refrained from considering people who have had or were getting the other award.
+No, although many recipients would be good candidates for both.
+However, since there are so many worthy candidates for so few awards, the committees have agreed not to consider people who have had or were getting the other award.

 5. Could a part-timer get one of the awards?